For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

 - Is what most of us make.
 We go to work every day and trade our time for a salary.

 - If for someone it is the only source of income, it becomes a problem.
-It is more evident when that person loses the job and has no other way to pay for basic needs like food and shelter.
+It is more evident when that person loses his job and has no other way to pay for basic needs like food and shelter.

 6 What are some examples of passive income?